Resnik, Belgrade: Characteristics

 The artificial lake Pariguz is a well-known attraction in the area.
 It was made in 1989/90 and named after the nearby creek.
 It is a popular summer destination for many inhabitants of Resnik and for Belgraders who have weekend-houses in the area, even though the water was never tested and the banks are not arranged.
 Lake Pariguz was the proposed site of the 3rd European Peoples Global Action held in 2004, before it was moved to Jajinci.

+There is a memorial drinking fountain, built to commemorate denizens of Resnik who were killed in the Balkan and First World wars.
+Around a hundred names were carved in the memorial plaque, but the plaque and the fountain deteriorated a lot by the 2020s.

+Miloš Nedeljković directed a documentary on Resnik, Resnik za sva vremena ("Resnik for eternity"), in 2023.
+Poet Miroslav Kokošar authored a poem about Resnik's main drinking fountain, the Old Fountain, which served as the focal social point in Resnik.
+Painter and arts professor Milorad Janković often painted Resnik, his hometown.
+Poet Danica Marković worked in Resnik and was often visited by her friend, painter Nadežda Petrović.
+One of Petrović's best known works is a 1904 painting "Road to Resnik".

 Sub-neighborhoods

 Avala Grad

 Urban settlement built in the period from the 1970s to the 1990s.
+The local community had a population of 6,998 in 1991, 8,084 in 2002, and 6,833 in 2011.

 Patin Majdan

 South-eastern extension of the neighborhood, in the direction of Pinosava.
-It is located on the Topčiderka river and is prone to flash floods during the heavy rains.
+It is located on the Topčiderka river and is prone to flash floods during heavy rains.

 Sunčani Breg

 Formerly the northernmost extension of Resnik, across the railway, in the Miljakovac direction.
-Split into the separate local community in 2010.
+Split into a separate local community in 2010, with a population of 3,018.

 Transport

 Resnik has its own railway station.
 Resnik railway station was located on the, now defunct, regional express network of BG Voz.
 On 13 April 2018, it became part of BG Voz, Belgrade's urban rail system, which connected Resnik with the Belgrade Centre railway station in Prokop.
 The projected commuting time, via Kijevo, Kneževac, Rakovica, Košutnjak and Topčider (the train will not stop at the last two stations), is calculated at only 18 minutes.